ybergner/yoavbergner.com/content/authors/admin/_index.md

 - Visitors
 ---

-Yoav's research combines psychometrics and learning sciences in pursuit of analysis methods that inform educational design.
-He is particularly interested in the assessment of learning in Makerspaces and Fablabs, in data literacy curriculum design (with dancers!), and in collaborative problem solving.
-He co-developed CPSX, an extension for real-time small-group discussion using the Open edX learning management system.
+My research combines psychometrics and learning sciences (especially design-based research) in pursuit of analysis methods that inform educational design.
+I am particularly interested in the assessment of learning in Makerspaces and Fablabs, in data literacy curriculum design with dancers, and in collaborative problem solving.

-Prior to joining the faculty at NYU, Yoav was a Research Scientist at Educational Testing Service.
-His post-doctoral path involved five years as a sculptor and a furniture-maker, followed by three years as a teacher in a public early college high school, where he taught science, mathematics, industrial arts, and philosophy of science.
+Prior to joining the faculty at NYU, I was a research scientist at (the) Educational Testing Service.
+My post-doctoral path involved five years as a sculptor and a furniture-maker, followed by three years as a teacher in a public early college high school, where I taught science, mathematics, industrial arts, and philosophy of science.